rkarmaka98/SuperSegmentaion/README.md

 Both configs load a checkpoint via their `pretrained` option.
 Update this path to point at the model you wish to fine-tune or evaluate.
+Set `model.freeze_detector: true` in `superpoint_cityscapes_finetune.yaml` to
+freeze the keypoint detector and only train the segmentation head during fine-tuning.

 When `warped_pair.enable` is set to true in `superpoint_cityscapes_export.yaml`, the Cityscapes loader also returns `warped_image` and its corresponding